Posts by Tag

 • Your doctor’s name and phone number (for results)

 Mammogram appointments are 30 minutes long.
 Patients are asked to arrive 10 minutes prior to their appointment to provide insurance information.
 During your appointment, you’ll be asked to remove your clothing from the waist up, so wearing a top that’s easy to remove is a good plan.
-Please note that per Pullman Regional Hospital policy, masks are required for all patients, visitors, and guests.

 Your results will be ready 2 days after your screening.
 Your doctor will receive an electronic copy of the screening, while you’ll receive a letter with your results in the mail.
 The letter will either let you know your screening was normal or it will inform you that there was a finding that requires additional imaging.